Missing People: 0500 telephone number withdrawn (2017)

 The existing 0500 700 700 telephone number continued to operate in parallel with the new 116 000 number for many years.
 Finally, in June 2017, Ofcom withdrew all 0500 numbers, and the 0500 line was no more.
 The 0500 number had been free to call from landlines but had cost up to 40p per minute to call from a mobile telephone.

 Working with the police

 Missing People works in partnership with police forces and other agencies across the UK to help find missing children and adults and support their family or carer.
-Missing people offers publicity opportunities to police forces and at the request of the police Missing People can send a missing person a text message informing them about the charity and the support we can offer.
+Missing people offers publicity opportunities to police forces and at the request of the police Missing People can send a missing person a text message informing them about the charity and the support they can offer.
 These services are available at no direct cost to police forces, the missing person or their family.